Dandylion6/Dandylion6.github.io/README.md

 *Daan Osterloh*

 ## About Me
 Welcome!
 My name is Daan Osterloh.
 I'm half Thai and half Dutch.
 I love to make cool stuff, whether it is code, 3D models, digital art, or even forging with hot metal.
 I even have a small blacksmith workshop where I tinker in as a hobby.
 As a programmer at heart, I aim to develop games that blend technical precision while expressing my own artistic vision.
-It's clear to me—and hopefully to you by the end of this—that I am passionate about game development and driven to bring worlds to life thorugh my skills and creativity.
+It's clear to me—and hopefully to you by the end of this—that I am passionate about game development and driven to bring worlds to life thorough my skills and creativity.
 <br/>
 <br/>

 ## How I Got Here
 Here's a quick run-down on my game development journey and my experience with various tools.
-- 2020-2022: It all began with me trying to make games using *Roblox Studio* which tought me the basics of programming.
+- 2020-2022: It all began with me trying to make games using *Roblox Studio* which taught me the basics of programming.
 - 2022-2024: I transitioned to the *Unity Engine* for game development, learning *C#* and how to properly structure a real game.
 - 2023: I gained brief industry experience at *Ticket Counter*, developing their QR app for Apple devices using the *Swift* programming language.
 - 2024-2025: Alongside Unity I expanded to using *C++* for building games using libraries without relying on a engine.
-This tought me how game engines work under the hood and gave me flexibility in designing my games.
+This let me experience how game engines work under the hood and gave me flexibility in designing my games.
 <br/>